MicrosoftDocs/azure-devops-docs/docs/repos/git/git-tags.md

 #### [Browser](#tab/browser)

-::: moniker range=">= azure-devops-2019"

 1. To view the history for a tag, select the ellipsis to the right of the tag name and choose **View history**.

    ![View tag history](media/git-tags/view-history.png)

-2. You are taken to the commits view for the tag.
+2. You're taken to the commits view for the tag.

    ![Tag history](media/git-tags/commits-new-nav.png)

-::: moniker-end

 #### [Visual Studio](#tab/visual-studio)